CloudLabsAI-Azure/miyagi/docs/labs/02-build-your-own-copilot/custom-copilot.md

 ## Conclusion

-By completing the Build Custom Copilot Application using Azure AI Foundry lab, you gained hands-on experience in setting up and running a Chat Copilot application locally.
+By completing the Build Custom Copilot Application using Microsoft Foundry lab, you gained hands-on experience in setting up and running a Chat Copilot application locally.
 You explored Azure OpenAI Service integration, cloned and configured the Chat-Copilot repository, installed necessary dependencies, and executed the application.
 Additionally, you learned to upload documents and interact with them through Copilot, observing how AI-generated responses are derived and validated with citations.
 This lab enhanced your practical understanding of building AI-powered applications and managing document-driven interactions.

 ## You have successfully completed the lab